deadlyvipers/dojo_rules/introduction.md

-mastersword mid in the house
+Pythonista mid in the house (did like the Ruby path).